 In this interview, I chat with Pamela Lamp about Do the Next New Thing, how she came up with the ideas for her book, writing a book, how hard it can be to make friends as an adult, her blog Who I Met Today, and much more.
 Pam's recommended reads are: Let's Call Her Barbie by Renee Rosen One Golden Summer by Carley Fortune Thanks so much to those of you who have donated to the show.
 Donate to the podcast here or on Venmo.
 Want to know which new titles are publishing in June - October of 2025?
 Check out our fourth Literary Lookbook which contains a comprehensive but not exhaustive list all in one place so you can plan ahead.
 Do the Next New Thing can be purchased at my Bookshop storefront.
 Looking for something new to read?
 Here is my monthly Buzz Reads column with five new recommendations each month.
 Link to my article about older protagonists in fiction.
 Connect with me on Instagram, Facebook, YouTube, and Threads.
 Learn more about your ad choices.
 Visit megaphone.fm/adchoices

-Mary Webber O'Malley and Pamela Klinger-Horn join me to recommend their favorites reads of the third quarter of 2025.
+Mary Webber O'Malley and Pamela Klinger-Horn join me to recommend their favorites reads of the fourth quarter of 2025.
 Mary’s Titles: October The Bog Queen by Anna North Heart the Lover by Lily King A Guardian and A Thief by Megha Mujumdar November The Mad Wife by Meagan Church Family of Spies by Christine Kuehn The Dinner Party by Viola Van de Sandt Best Offer Wins by Marisa Kashino Next Time Will Be Our Turn by Jesse Q. Sutanto What Sheep Think About the Weather by Amelia Thomas December Canticle by Janet Rich Edwards Pamela’s Titles: October The Missing Pages by Alyson RichmanIn a Distant Valley by Shannon BowringLet Me Go Mad in My Own Way by Elaine FeeneyNovemberWhere He Left Her by Nicole BaartThe Bird Watcher by Jacquelyn MitchardThe Bridesmaid by Cate QuinnDecemberThe Time Hop Coffee Shop by Phaedra PatrickEver Day I Read by Hwang Bo-Reum Donate to the podcast here or on Venmo.
 Want to know which new titles are publishing in June - October of 2025?
 Check out our fourth Literary Lookbook which contains a comprehensive but not exhaustive list all in one place so you can plan ahead.
 Looking for something new to read?
 Here is my monthly Buzz Reads column with five new recommendations each month.
 Link to my article about older protagonists in fiction.
 Connect with me on Instagram, Facebook, Threads, and Twitter.
 Mary's social media handles: Instagram, Facebook, Threads, and Twitter.
 Pamela's social media handles: Instagram, Facebook, and Twitter.
 Learn more about your ad choices.
 Visit megaphone.fm/adchoices

 In this interview, I chat with Scott Carson about Departure 37, categorizing this book, his pseudonym and how it came about, how the rhetoric around AI parallels that of the nuclear arms race, tying his timelines together, our relationship with technology, his research, and much more.
 Scott's recommended reads are: The Poisonwood Bible by Barbara Kingsolver The Devil Reached Toward the Sky: An Oral History of the Making and Unleashing of the Atomic Bomb by Garrett M. Graff Thanks so much to those of you who have donated to the show.
 Donate to the podcast here or on Venmo.
 Want to know which new titles are publishing in June - October of 2025?
 Check out our fourth Literary Lookbook which contains a comprehensive but not exhaustive list all in one place so you can plan ahead.
 Departure 37 can be purchased at my Bookshop storefront.
 Looking for something new to read?
 Here is my monthly Buzz Reads column with five new recommendations each month.
 Link to my article about older protagonists in fiction.
 Connect with me on Instagram, Facebook, YouTube, and Threads.
 Learn more about your ad choices.
 Visit megaphone.fm/adchoices